strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 Changes to the metadata formats - that are defined by the `metadata.version` - might not be backwards compatible.
 As a result, the first step of the downgrade procedure - downgrading the `metadata.version` - can be done safely without any metadata loss only for selected metadata versions.
 For other versions, the downgrade will be possible only as an _unsafe_ downgrade that might result in losing some metadata information, which might have a negative impact on the cluster.
+This is similar to how the `inter.broker.protocol.version` works today, as it also doesn't offer any guarantees of full compatibility when downgrading it.

 #### Existing downgrade limitations